aam29dc/x86-AT_T-linux/README.md

 In 32bit mode, we have 8 FP registers named `st(0)` to `st(7)` or `mm0` to `mm7`, st(0) always points to the top of the stack.<br>
 --Operations on floating point numbers are done in these registers; returns are stored in st(0); local variables use `fstp -4(%ebp)` to pop off FP stack into memory location on regular stack.
 --immediate values aren't used for float instructions, instead use memory.
-There are instructions for pushing value 0 to top of FP stack, then pop this off into a register.
+There are instructions for pushing value 0 `fldz`, 1 `fld1` to top of FP stack, then pop `fstps` this off into a register.
 --When instructions are used like `flds var1` (where the s denotes single precision, and d double precision) this pushes the value var1 onto the FP Stack (therefore goes in st(0)/mm0); another `flds var2`, and st(0) now has var2, and st(1) has var1.<br>
 --`fstps var1` pops whats ontop of the FP Stack st(0) into memory location var1. <br>
 ````assembly